 Christmas Lights for Free

 Tickets to Christmas light events – at the local zoo or botanical garden – can be extremely expensive…especially when paying for the whole family to attend.
-Instead of ponying up for entry fees, seek out festively decorated neighborhoods that are completely free to drive or walk through.

 Another alternative is to check prices for an annual zoo or garden pass, which typically offers huge savings.
 Then, make the annual pass one of the family Christmas presents.